 Do whatever it is you need to make managing your money easier for yourself.

-YOUR TURN: How do you track and organize your bills?
-Do you use an app or a spreadsheet?
-Do you track all of your spending or none at all?
+YOUR TURN: How do you track and organize your bills your bills?
+Do you use an app or a spreadsheet to get organized?
+Do you track your spending or none at all?
 Leave a comment below and let us know!